-Relatively new to the Gettysburg College community, The Happiness Society is a student group focused on providing a social, supportive atmosphere for LGBTQ students looking to spend time with like-minded peers.
-Whether discussing celebrity crushes, Orange is the New Black, or how to navigate social life on campus as a Queer-identified person, THS seeks to create a community where members are able to be themselves and contribute to positive change on campus in their own way.
-If you're interested in more information on THS, please email LGBTQA@gettysburg.edu.
+Relatively new to the Gettysburg College community, Friend or FOE is a student group focused on providing a social, supportive atmosphere for LGBTQ students looking to spend time with like-minded peers.
+Whether discussing celebrity crushes, Orange is the New Black, or how to navigate social life on campus as a Queer-identified person, Friend or FOE seeks to create a community where members are able to be themselves and contribute to positive change on campus in their own way.
+If you're interested in more information on Friend or FOE, please email LGBTQA@gettysburg.edu.

 ALLies House is an established theme house that is committed to raising awareness about queer issues, queer culture, as well as providing a safe space on campus for students of all sexual orientations and gender identities.
 Although this house is, in nature, very queer-friendly and queer-positive, living in this house is not limited to queer students.
 All Gettysburg College students are eligible to live within ALLies House, regardless of their sexual orientation, gender identity, involvement in ALLies.
 Although ALLies House and ALLies Club, collaborate on various project they are not, by any means, the same.
 ALLies House exists independently of ALLies Club and vise versa.
 ALLies House contributes to the campus community by hosting events as well as distributing educational material.
 ALLies House has hosted several film screenings; a meet and greet with female impersonators; as well as numerous others.